frederic-perez/AmE-dictionary/data/idioms.md

 __side hustle__ :six: Another source of income in addition to one’s primary or full-time job, sometimes one that serves as a creative outlet in contrast with one’s regular employment. _Almost all of the rookie reporters I know have some kind of side hustle to help them supplement their income._
 __side track__
 __sidebar conversation__ _informal_ A conversation held privately between two people while one or more other people are already speaking.
+__sidekick__
 __sideline__ _vt_ To remove or keep from active participation.
 __sidle up (from someone or something)__ To move gradually, inconspicuously, or surreptitiously up to or toward someone or something. _As soon as you step foot in the city center, panhandlers begin sidling up looking for handouts._
 __sidle up (to someone or something)__ To move close to someone or something cautiously or furtively; to move closer to someone or something gradually. _Tex sidled up to Dolly and said howdy in a soft, shy voice._ _Dolly sidled up and picked the cowboy’s pocket._ _Chuck siddled up beside his brother._
-__sigh of relief__ A feeling or display of relief that something particularly stressful, unpleasant, or undesirable has been avoided or completed. _Everyone in class heaved a sigh of relief after that horrible midterm exam was over._
+__sigh of relief__ :two: A feeling or display of relief that something particularly stressful, unpleasant, or undesirable has been avoided or completed. _Everyone in class heaved a sigh of relief after that horrible midterm exam was over._
 __sign me up__ “Sign me up” is an idiomatic expression that means “count me in” or “include me in this activity or event.”
 It’s a way of expressing enthusiasm or interest in something, and a willingness to participate.
 __sign of the times__
 __sign up__ __1__ To enlist or enroll oneself or someone in something.
 A noun or pronoun can be used between “sign” and “up.” _My mother signed me up for piano lessons on the weekend._ __2__ To subscribe oneself or someone to something.
 A noun or pronoun can be used between “sign” and “up.” _If you sign up a friend for the service, you’ll get $20 credit to your account._